Q100529: 'License has expired' error message

 If you have an expired license and are interested in renewing the license, please reach out to the Foundry Sales team at sales@foundry.com who can assist you with this.

-If you are getting errors about expired licenses but believe your licenses should be active, please open a support request with Foundry Support and submit a license diagnostic log and screenshots of any errors you are encountering.
+If you are getting errors about expired licenses but believe your licenses should be active, please open a support request with Foundry Support and submit a license diagnostic log or debug logs and screenshots of any errors you are encountering.

 For more information on how to open a support request, please refer to this article: Q100064: How to raise a support ticket